-- Your card sub-BIN/BIN range must be set up for 3D Secure before you can use this web service. - If you want to register the card for more than one authentication type in the same request, you can specify an array of credentials; see Q. How do I add multiple authentication types to a card? - When registering the BIOMETRIC type, the <Value> parameter is for your reference only and is not used by GPS or Cardinal. - For details of the types supported, see Supported Authentication Types. - You can use the same web service to add, update and delete credentials.
+- Your card sub-BIN/BIN range must be set up for 3D Secure before you can use this web service. - If you want to register the card for more than one authentication type in the same request, you can specify an array of credentials; see Q. How do I add multiple authentication types to a card? - When registering the BIOMETRIC type, the <Value> parameter is for your reference only and is not used by GPS or Cardinal. - When registering the KBA type, the <Value> parameter is the ID of the question to use and <KBA_Answer> is the answer for GPS to store12.
+For more information, see Appendix 4: KBA Questions. - For details of the types supported, see Supported Authentication Types. - You can use the same web service to add, update and delete credentials.
 You can use the Get function to return a list of credentials linked to a card.